patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 with your algorithms) to get the tests to pass.
 So after writing code for one or more functions, you'll need to run the tests to see if they pass or fail.
 When tests pass, they will show an "ok" result; if a test fails, it will show which function it ran, the arguments used to call it, what it returned and what was the expected return value.

+### Solutions:
+The **ENG** folder also contains a file called [**proposed_solutions.md**](/ENG/proposed_solutions.md) which includes code that might be a solution for each one of the exercises.
+This doesn't imply those are the only or even the most efficient solutions.
+It's just example code that could be useful as a starting point in case you cannot solve any of the challenges.
+The file was created with [markdown](https://en.wikipedia.org/wiki/Markdown) so that the code can be hidden from view, leaving only the function documentation visible, so you can click on the function you wish to view the code for.
+This file should be opened with a program that renders `markdown` (a web browser, for example).

+### How to write the code

+Fill in the body of each function in a way that makes it behave as the documentation states (remember to remove the "pass" statement and add your code instead), and that fulfills the unit tests for that function.
+Function documentation is included between triple quotes (""") and designates what the function goal is, what's the data type of each parameter and what they represent, and what's the expected return value.
+You can also check the unit tests included in the **tests** folder to guide your coding task (but you're not expected to modify these tests at all).
+Only the function body needs to be added, without modifying anything else (name, parameters, documentation, etc.) in the function, the overall file or the unit tests file.

+### Topic order

+It's possible to start with any of the included topics (files), but there's a preferred order that allows to solve challenges with increasing difficulty:

+1. Numbers
+2. Strings
+3. Lists and tuples
+4. Sets and dictionaries

+This means that exercises in the numbers.py module can be solved without using strings, lists, tuples, sets or dictionaries.
+But the challenges in strings.py module may include number as well as string manipulation.
+Challenges in the list and tuples module can include number and string manipulation.
+Then challenges with sets can include working with lists, tuples, strings and numbers.
+Finally, the dictionary challenges can include any of the previous types (numbers, strings, lists, tuples and sets).

+## Run tests

 To test your code, you can either run tests for a single function (that is, all test cases for a single challenge or exercise), for all the functions in a category (numbers, strings, lists & tuples, sets & dictionaries) or run tests for